- Default events

 - Check the optional event to add and validate.

-Remark: You can select several optional events. - The selected optional event is automatically added to the events managed by the control.
+Note: Several optional events can be selected. - The selected optional event is automatically added to the events managed by the control.

 To disable an optional event, simply perform the same operations to display the list of optional events.
 Then simply uncheck the optional events to delete.
-Remark: If the disabled code contains WLanguage code, this code is automatically deleted.
-You can manage the following aspects, for example: Optional event: Allow closing This event can be used to make a verification when the window is closed, right before the "Closing" event is executed.
+Note: If the deactivated code contains WLanguage code, this code is automatically deleted..
+For example, you can use the following events: Optional Event: Closing authorization This event can be used to make a verification when the window is closed, right before the "Close" event is executed.
 This event can be used to: - request a confirmation,

 - prevent the window from closing.
 To do so, simply write the following line of code: